lizglennphd/lizglennphd.github.io/content/consulting/index.md

 I am familiar with a range of statistical techniques to answer empirical research questions, including:

-- **Structural Equation Modelling (SEM)**: How do these variables influence each other?
-In these models, we can also use latent variable modelling to increase precision of our findings.
+- **Structural Equation Modelling (SEM)**: How do certain behaviora, psychological, or physiological factors influence each other?
 This approach includes mediation and moderation models.
+With SEM, we can also use latent variable modelling to increase precision of our findings.
 - **Latent Variable Modelling**: How do individual data sources represent or measure larger theoretical concepts (latent variables)?
 Latent Variable Modelling includes Confirmatory Factor Analysis (CFA), meaning we are testing if certain items may represent subcategories, or subscales of an overall measure.
 - **Latent Growth Modelling (Longitudinal Data)**: Are there changes in these variables over time?
 Do certain variables or interventions impact change?
 - **Latent Profile Analysis**: Within this population, are there distinct groups based on certain characteristics (variables)?
 - **Meta-Analysis**: How does a relationship between two variables, including an intervention and various outcomes, vary across research studies?
-How strong is this relationship?
+How robust is this relationship?

 <p> Many of the following approaches are based on regression modelling, which is relies on certain types of data.
 I am also familiar with techniques for non-normally distributed or non-continuous data (for example, logistic regression).
 I often consult with researchers to ensure research questions are compatible with data, whether pre or post data collection. </p>

 **Other specialities:**
 - Reliability Statistics (Kappa, ICC, Chronbach's alpha)
 - Odds Ratios, Risk Ratios
-- Specificity / Sensitivity (AUC/ROC)
+- Specificity / Sensitivity Analyses (AUC/ROC)

 ### Data Science